 - The Incentives for Zero-Emission Vehicles (iZEV) Program offers point-of-sale incentives for consumers looking to buy a ZEV.
 Consumers can receive up to $5,000 for purchasing or leasing a ZEV.
 For more information on the iZEV program and other incentives, click here.

-- While the EV market in Canada continues to grow, it falls behind those of China, Europe, and the U.S., which account for roughly 95% of global EV sales.
+- While the ZEV market in Canada continues to grow, it falls behind those of China, Europe, and the U.S., which collectively account for roughly 95% of global EV sales.

-- A barrier for many Canadians to purchasing an EV is their expensive price tag compared to ICE vehicles.
+- A barrier for many Canadians to purchasing a ZEV is their expensive price tag compared to ICE vehicles.
+Other factors include range anxiety and lack of charging infrastructure.

-The following are the EV registration market share percentages by province for 2022.
+The following are the ZEV registration market share percentages by province in 2023.
 The data was sourced from S&P Global:

 Electric Vehicle Charging Statistics